moby/moby/docs/sources/userguide/dockerimages.md

-page_title: Working with Docker Images
+page_title: Working with Docker images
 page_description: How to work with Docker images.
 page_keywords: documentation, docs, the docker guide, docker guide, docker, docker platform, virtualization framework, docker.io, Docker images, Docker image, image management, Docker repos, Docker repositories, docker, docker tag, docker tags, Docker Hub, collaboration

-# Working with Docker Images
+# Working with Docker images

 In the [introduction](/introduction/understanding-docker/) we've discovered that Docker images are the basis of containers.
 In the